Media Arts Program (MAP)

 LOVE's In-School Violence-Prevention programs are established in middle and high schools in priority communities.
 Youth Leaders and LOVE Staff co-facilitate the committees which meet regularly throughout the school year, to create projects that communicate a message of non-violence to the entire student body.
 The projects might include photojournalism exhibits, school newsletters, zines, comic strips or public service announcements about violence and its prevention.
 The goal of the committees is to facilitate students’ ownership of the violence prevention initiative in their schools and neighbourhoods.

-@RedPowerMedia Native American activists seek to eliminate ‘redface’...1 month 1 week ago
+@RedPowerMedia Native American activists seek to eliminate ‘redface’...3 months 1 day ago

-Thank you, Canadian Judges, for putting the breaks on one more unjust & discriminatory law: Ottawa’s refugee health-care cuts ‘cruel and unusual...1 month 4 weeks ago
+Thank you, Canadian Judges, for putting the breaks on one more unjust & discriminatory law: Ottawa’s refugee health-care cuts ‘cruel and unusual...3 months 2 weeks ago